Serpensin/DiscordBots-DBDStats/README.md

    - Variables containing 'twitch' are for the Twitch command.
 Remove them if you don't want to use this command.
    - The `libretransURL` variable is for translating output.
 Remove it if you don't need it.
    - The `libretransAPIkey` variable is the API key for the LibreTranslate instance set in the `libretransURL` variable.
+   - The `GOOGLE_APPLICATION_CREDENTIALS` variable is the path to your Google Cloud credentials file (optional).
    - Variables containing 'MongoDB' are for storing the bot's data.
 Remove them if you don't want to use MongoDB.

 #### Run the bot